-Kairos: Towards Adaptive and Generalizable Time Series Foundation Models
+Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models

 Preprint